-Master Page started Taekwondo over 16 years ago and loves it still.
+Master Page started Taekwondo over 20 years ago and loves it still.
 She was a 2002 national champion and ran the Cedar City Extension of CTC (now Beyond Sports) at SUU for three years.
 She graduated from SUU in 2007 with a degree in English and Accounting before rejoining Beyond Sports in 2008 as an owner.
 While her mother, Master Sorenson, manages the teaching, Master Page enjoys being behind the scenes.
 Known as “The Formatting Ninja,” she manages the look and feel of the studio and keeps it running smoothly.
-She is also the coach for BST’s official demonstration team, Beyond Force.
+She tested for her 5th Degree Black Belt in January 2019 along with Master Eyre and Master Holley.
 Master Page is grateful for her husband Michael, who supports her work at the studio.
-Both of their young daughters spend their days at BST and have been adopted as the studio mascots.
+Her three young daughters spend their days at BST and have been adopted as the studio mascots.

 Master Eyre was introduced to the martial arts in 1978 at the age of 16.
 He reached the rank of red belt in an ITF association before he left for an LDS Mission to San Jose, California.
 He attended Brigham Young University, and graduated from the program of Manufacturing Engineering.
 While there he attended several martial arts clubs.
 After graduation, he took a 15 year hiatus from the martial arts while he and his wife Julianne focused on raising their family of 5 children.
 In 2003, he joined CTC (now Beyond Sports) and was excited to earn his Black Belt, at last, in the summer of 2004.
 He earned his 2nd Degree the following year, his 3rd Degree in 2009, and his Masters (4th Degree) in January of 2014.
+He tested for 5th degree with Master Page and Master Holley in January 2019.
 Master Eyre particularly enjoys self defense, poomsae, and breaking things.